-Background: Although the most common type of cancer, the exact cause of leukemia is unknown.
-In recent years, there were an increased number of genetic studies reporting over a thousand of genes linked to the disease.
+Background: The cause of leukemia, the most common type of cancer, remains unknown.
+Genetic studies have reported more than a thousand of genes as being linked to the disease.

-Methods: We conducted a systematical evaluation of 1,093 leukemia candidate genes, which were identified from leukemia-gene relations data extracted from the ResNet 11 Mammalian database with the support of 6,524 references.
-Four network metrics were proposed to evaluate the potential relevance of each individual gene to leukemia.
-Additionally, gene set enrichment analysis, sub-network enrichment analysis, and network connectivity analysis were conducted to study the attributes of these genes.
-Lastly, an expression dataset of 71 leukemia patients and 76 healthy controls was employed for validation.
+Methods: A total of 1,093 leukemia candidate genes, identified from leukemia-gene relations data extracted from the ResNet 11 Mammalian database and supported by 6,524 references were evaluated.
+Four network metrics were used to evaluate individual gene potential relevance to leukemia.
+Gene-set enrichment, sub-network enrichment, and network-connectivity analyses were conducted on gene attributes.
+An expression dataset of 71 leukemia patients, and 76 healthy controls, was employed for validation.

-Results: 952 out of 1,093 genes enriched 100 pathways (p < 3.3e-20), demonstrating strong gene-gene interaction.
-Network metrics analysis revealed 5 genes (TP53, CTNNB1, AKT1, TNF, and RARA) as the top candidates for leukemia in terms of both functional diversity and replication frequency.
-Validation using the expression data showed that the 1,093 genes as a whole, as well as the top genes selected by each of the proposed metrics, were efficient in distinguishing leukemia patients from controls (maximum classification ratio = 95.3 % with permutation p-value = 0.0054).
+Results: A total of 952 out of 1,093 genes were enriched in 100 pathways (p < 3.3e-20), demonstrating strong gene-gene interaction.
+A network metrics analysis revealed 5 genes (TP53, CTNNB1, AKT1, TNF, and RARA), as measured by both functional diversity and replication frequency, as the top leukemia candidates.
+Validation, using expression data, showed that the 1,093 genes, as a whole, and the top genes, as identified by the proposed metrics, were efficient in distinguishing leukemia patients from controls (maximum classification ratio = 95.3 % with permutation p-value = 0.0054).

-Conclusion: The genetic causes of leukemia are linked to a genetic network composed of a large group of genes.
-The genetic network, together with the network metrics provided in this study, could be used as the ground work for further molecular studies in the field.
+Conclusion: The genetic causes of leukemia are linked to a genetic network composed of a large number of genes.
+This network, together with the network metrics provided in this study, could provide a basis for further molecular studies in the field.

-Leukemia is a group of cancers that usually begins in the bone marrow, resulting in high numbers of abnormal white blood cells.
-It is the most common type of cancer in children, however, about 90 % of all leukemia cases are diagnosed in adults .
-Although the exact cause of leukemia remains unknown, both inherited and environmental factors are thought to be involved .
+Leukemia is a group of cancers, usually originating in bone marrow, which result in great numbers of abnormal white blood cells.
+It is the most common type of childhood cancer, even though approximately 90 % of all leukemia cases are in adults .
+The precise causes of leukemia remain unknown.
+Inherited and environmental factors are both thought to be involved .

-There have been an increased number of articles reporting over a thousand genes related to leukemia, many of which were suggested as potential biomarkers for the disease, such as FLT3, WT1, TET2, and KRAS [3-5].
-Additionally, several genes (e.g., IL2 and CSF3) have been studied in clinical trials [6, 7].
-Moreover, more articles have reported genetic changes and quantitative changes of genes in the case of leukemia [8, 9].
-Both increased and decreased gene expression levels/activities were observed [10-12].
-To note, many genes were reported to affect the pathogenic development of leukemia with an unknown mechanism .
+More than a thousand genes related to leukemia, many of which suggested as potential biomarkers for the disease, such as FLT3, WT1, TET2, and KRAS, have been reported [3-5].
+Several genes, such as IL2 and CSF3, have been studied in clinical trials [6, 7].
+Many articles have reported genetic changes, and gene quantitative changes, in leukemia [8, 9].
+Both increased, and decreased, gene expression levels/activities have been observed [10-12].
+Many genes have been reported to influence leukemia pathogenic development via unknown mechanisms .

-Nevertheless, no systematic analysis has evaluated the quality and strength of these reported genes as a functional network/group to study the underlying biological processes of leukemia.
-In this study, instead of focusing on a specific gene, we attempt to provide a comprehensive view of the genetic-map, and use gene set enrichment analysis (GSEA), as well as a sub-network enrichment analysis (SNEA) to study the underlying functional profile of the genes identified .
-We hypothesized that the leukemia genes were functionally linked to each other, co-regulating the pathogenic development of the disease through multiple pathways.
+We found no study reporting a systematic evaluation of the quality, and strength, of these reported genes as a functional network/group in the underlying biological process of leukemia.
+This study, instead of focusing on specific genes, attempts to provide a comprehensive view of the genetic-map, and use gene set enrichment analysis (GSEA) and sub-network enrichment analysis (SNEA) to study the underlying functional profiles of the genes identified .
+The hypothesis is that leukemia genes are functionally linked to each other and co-regulate leukemia’s pathogenic development via multiple pathways.

-The workflow of the study was as follows: 1) Acquisition of leukemia-gene relation data set and identification of leukemia candidate genes; 2) Enrichment analysis of the identified genes to study their pathogenic significance with leukemia; 3) Network metrics analysis to identify genes with specific significance; 4) Network connectivity analysis (NCA) to test the functional association between these reported genes; 5) Validation using an independent gene expression data set.2.1 Acquisition of Leukemia-Gene relation Data Set
+The study workflow was as follows: 1) acquisition of a leukemia-gene relation dataset and identification of leukemia candidate genes; 2) enrichment analysis of the identified genes to study their pathogenic significance to leukemia; 3) network metrics analysis to identify genes having specific significance; 4) network connectivity analysis (NCA) to test functional associations between the reported genes; and, 5) validation using an independent gene expression data set.2.1 Leukemia-Gene relation Data Acquisition

 RScore = The number of references underlying a relationship (1)